Raillietiella teagueselfi

 Raillietiella teagueselfi is a species of parasitic crustacean.
-They are found in tropical and sub-tropical regions and affect the lungs of reptiles.
-The species was named after Dr. John Teague Self, a zoologist from the University of Oklahoma, for his contributions on Pentastomida.
+Raillietiella in general are found in tropical and sub-tropical regions and adults affect the lungs of reptiles and amphibians.

 Taxonomy

-The species was discovered in Houston, Texas in 1987 by the parasitologist John Riley and his team from the University of Dundee, Scotland as they investigated rapid population increase of the host species Hemidactylus turcicus, a Mediterranean gecko, and found an abundance of a unknown species of pentastomids in the lungs.
+The species was discovered in Houston, Texas in 1987 by the parasitologist John Riley and his colleagues as they investigated rapid population increase of the host species Hemidactylus turcicus, a Mediterranean gecko, and found an abundance of an unknown species of pentastomids in the lungs.
+The species was named after Dr. John Teague Self, a zoologist from the University of Oklahoma, for his contributions on Pentastomida.

 Description

 Females have a genital pore on their anterior ends, as well as pointed hooks.
 They also have hooks on their posterior ends but they are larger and have rounded tips instead of pointed tips.
 During the dissection, they examined some eggs within the female, and contained larvae with hooks that were fully developed.

 Mature males have hooks with blunt tips on their posterior ends.
 Its body is wider on the upper half of its body and has an annulated abdomen.
 They also contain hooked copulatory spicules that aid in mating.